Harfenlabor/harfenlabor.com/exampleSite/content/research/virtuosic-and-delicate-the-sound-of-natural-trumpet.md

 **Köll**: \[00:06:17\] What fascinated you so much?
 Was it the instrument, or also the repertoire and the music?

 **Lackner**: \[00:06:25\] All of the Baroque music, from Early to Late Baroque, is of greatest interest to us trumpet players, because there is so much literature, and it sometimes demands extreme virtuosity, it is really a big challenge to play these pieces.
 This special sound fascinated me the most.
-The closeness, for example, of an oboe and a trumpet: they have such a similar sound texture that in the \[Georg Philipp\] Telemannʼs Tafelmusik you are unable to distinguish one from another.
+The closeness, for example, of an oboe and a trumpet: they have such a similar sound texture that in the <span id="person_tag">Georg Philipp Telemann</span>ʼs Tafelmusik you are unable to distinguish one from another.
 This sound, also in this interplay with the sound of the strings, is what grabbed me at the beginning and just never lets me go.

 **Köll**: \[00:07:28\] You are also an enthusiastic teacher.
 What is your teaching approach?
 Are your students practicing on the modern or on the natural trumpet?
 What is your concept?